 What are the benefits for existing FSRs to renew their certification?

 The program changes mean that only those FSRs who are actively practicing within BC and who have up-to-date knowledge will remain certified.
 This will help create a more level playing field among FSRs and create additional value for their certification.

-Further, it will provide current and future employers, clients, and the general public with assurance that FSRs have the necessary up-to-date knowledge of the relevant acts, codes and regulations to effectively perform regulated work.
+Further, it will provide current and future employers, clients, and the general public with assurance that FSRs have the necessary up-to-date knowledge of the relevant acts, codes, and regulations to effectively perform regulated work.

 What is the cost?

-The cost to renew your FSR certificate is $100 per three-year cycle.
+If you received your certification prior to January 1, 2017, the cost to renew your FSR certificate is $100 per three-year cycle.

 How do I renew?